Yamagata Isaburō: Biography

-In 1906, Yamagata entered the 1st Saionji administration as Minister of Communications.
-His chief achievement was to bring about the collapse of the Saionji administration by creating a budgetary deadlock over railroad funding at the behest of Yamagata Aritomo.
+In 1906, Yamagata entered the First Saionji Cabinet as Minister of Communications.
+His chief achievement was to bring about the collapse of the Saionji Cabinet by creating a budgetary deadlock over railroad funding at the behest of Yamagata Aritomo.

 In July 1908, Yamagata was appointed to a seat in the House of Peers in the Diet of Japan.

 In 1910, following the resignation of Itō Hirobumi as Resident-General of Korea, Yamagata accompanied the new Resident Sone Arasuke to Korea as Deputy Resident-General.
 Following the formal annexation of Korea to the Empire of Japan, Yamagata remained for the next nine years as Inspector-General of Korea, (a position equivalent to that of Deputy Governor-General), under the tenure of Governor-General Terauchi Masatake and Hasegawa Yoshimichi.
 Although considered to be the leading candidate to replace Hasegawa, Yamagata was removed from office during the government reorganization following the March 1 Movement in 1919.
 He subsequently served as Governor-General of Kwantung Leased Territory from May 1920 to September 1922.

-In 1922, after the death of his foster-father Yamagata Aritomo, he inherited the kazoku title of kōshaku (prince).
-Afterwards, he served on the Privy Council until his death in 1927.
+In February 1922, after the death of his foster-father Yamagata Aritomo, he inherited the kazoku title of kōshaku (prince).
+In January 1925, he sent to French Indochina as head of a special mission.
+Yamagata served on the Privy Council until his death in 1927.